 I’ve already told you about all the ways I’d like to consume this lightened up vodka sauce.
-Forget complementing food, I’ve been reduced to (or have graduated to?) slurping it by the spoonful.
-Straight – no pasta in sight.
-It might not have been my most dignified culinary moment, but holy guilty pleasure.
-My love for this sauce has bloomed into a gotta-have it-can’t-live-without-it sort of thing, and I’m totally okay with that.
-Please don’t send help.
+Forget complementing food, I’ve been reduced to (or have graduated to?) sneaking spoonfuls straight after making it.
+And I mean straight – no pasta in sight.

 Does anyone else have favorite pasta shapes?
-Shells are up there on my list for their sauce-retaining abilities (and with this sauce, that characteristic is key).
-I’ve never met a rotini pasta salad I didn’t love, and those little twisties, gemelli, are rapidly climbing my list, too.
+Shells are up there on my list for their sauce-retaining abilities, I’ve never met a rotini pasta salad I didn’t love, and those little twisties, gemelli?
+Rapidly climbing my list, too.

 - 1 tsp olive oil

 - Cook pasta until slightly underdone.
 I boiled the ziti for 7 minutes, which was 1 minute less than the box-listed "al dente" timing.
 Drain water, and return pasta to saucepan.

 - Pour vodka sauce, cooked bacon crumbles, and 1 cup of mozzarella cheese into the saucepan and stir until sauce evenly coats the pasta and all ingredients are combined.